 New FCA regulations

 Smaller companies have found that operating under the new regulations needs a solid business plan with fewer overheads.
 Cheque Centre abandoned shops on the high street because of this.
 Instead, they focus their resources on online lending, that has much smaller company expenses.
-Payday loan companies have diversified and now offer online loans to repay over longer periods of time and other kinds of financial services.
+Payday loan companies have diversified and now offerquick loans online UKto repay over longer periods of time and other kinds of financial services.
 They cater to the people who cannot get credit from the high street banks unless it is an overdraft, many times more expensive than a payday loan.

 What Can we Learn from the Effect of Regulation on Cheque Centre

-The industry has been cleared up, and only lenders who wanted to play by the rules bothered applying for a licence to operate through the FCA.
+The industry has been cleared up, and only short term loans bad credit lenders who wanted to play by the rules bothered applying for a licence to operate through the FCA.
 Many other banks tried to stay in operation.
 However, they found that they could not cope with the financial stress of compensation pay-outs to customers the had lent to irresponsibly.
-As short-term loans companies now have fewer profits they have had to reorganise their businesses to cut overheads if they want to continue in business.
+Therefore they have had to reorganise their businesses to cut overheads if they want to continue in business.

 Cheque Centre is one of these firms who will continue to operate an online-only loans service.
-Many companies now offer loans for longer terms of up to six months that are easier for customers to repay, to stay in business.
+Many companies now offer loans for longer terms of up to six months.
+The longer term makes it easier for customers to repay, and this helps companies stay in business.
 Meanwhile, others have diversified into other types of lending and financial services.
 These are the only financial institutions who cater to the millions of Britons who cannot get financial services from high street banks.
 There are other forms of loans such as those from credit unions, with much better rates, but they cannot compete with the speed and convenience that payday loans offer.